ibm-cloud-architecture/refarch-cloudnative-micro-customer/building-locally.md

 ### Running the app and stopping it

-1. Set the JDBC URL before you start your application.
-The host and port depends on the service you use.
+1. The host and port depends on the service you use.
-Also, set the Zipkin host and port to defaults.
+Set the Zipkin host and port to defaults.

 ```
 export zipkinHost=localhost